 End of Service Gratuity

-Salary for Early Years English, Primary English and Secondary English Teachers, Science, Mathematics, Business Studies, Lead PE Teachers, ICT/Computer Science, Engineering and Design Technology Teachers: AED21,000 per month.
+Salary for Early Years English, Primary English and Secondary English Teachers, Science, Mathematics, Business Studies, Lead PE Teachers, ICT/Computer Science, Engineering and Design Technology Teachers and Student Support Advisors: AED16,000 - 21,000 per month*.

 **Housing is not included in the package and teachers must budget for this.
 Depending on the location you are placed in, you should expect to pay between 3000AED and 6000AED for a 1br or studio apartment. **